beaconchain-horizon/beaconcha.in/README.md

 # Beaconchain Dashboard

 **Open‑source validator performance tracker for Ethereum and Gnosis** – available as a **Progressive Web App (PWA)** and direct APK download.
 No app stores required.
+Uses our own **Horizon API** – independent, offline‑first, and formally verified.

 Built with Angular, Ionic, and Capacitor.
-Uses the [beaconcha.in API](https://beaconcha.in).

 <p align="center">
   <a href="https://beaconchain.us">